wburris1/FrontDesk/README.md

 ## Getting Started

 Follow these steps to set up and run the project locally.
+Note: this project requires Python3 version >= 3.11.0.

 ### 1. Clone the repository